COLORADO AND EASTERN UTAH 12 DAYS

 Depart Crested Butte for Denver.

-En route stop in the town of Buena Vista, considered by many to be the capital of whitewater rafting for the United States.
+En route, stop in the town of Buena Vista, considered by many to be the capital of whitewater rafting in the United States.

 Enjoy a horseback trail ride.

-Overnight: Denver (2 nights), see below on hotel and transport guidance.
+Overnight: Denver (2 nights), see below for hotel and transport guidance.

 Driving time: